samuelebortolotti/feature-detection-and-tracking/README.md

 make lukas-kanade
 ```

-> **Note:** if the program raises an error when the name of the output video is passed, it is possible that it is an issue with CODECS, thus consider changing the ``cv2.VideoWriter_fourcc(..)` line in the code.
+> **Note:** if the program raises an error when the name of the output video is passed, it is possible that it is an issue with CODECS, thus consider changing the ``cv2.VideoWriter_fourcc(..)` line in the code (`tracking/lucas_kanade.py`).

+## 10 Report

+The report concerning the implementation details and my considerations regarding the feature detectors is present in the `report` folder.

+## Extra